smmckay/quex-mirror/doc/source/01-basic-concepts/lexical-state-machine.rst

 acceptance *indicating the longest possible match*.

 Contrary to that, shortest match terminates upon hitting the first acceptance state.
-In this way, though, only a subset of pattern configurations can be matched of the longest match approach may match.
+In this way, though, only a subset of all possible pattern configurations can be matched.
 Whenever a pattern matches a superset of another, the approach fails in favor of the shorter pattern.
 Thus, when 'for' and 'forest' were keywords to be detected, the analyzer would always stop at 'for' and never recognize a 'forest'.
-It follows that the greedy match approach is obligatory for a general pattern match solution.
+It follows that the shortest match approach is not suited for a general solution.
+The previously mentioned greedy match approach does.
 Greedy match is what Quex implements.

 .. rubric:: Footnotes